oxyva/SimpleProxy/README.md

 In order to use the proxy first modify the SimpleProxy.exe.config file and change "development_server_port" to the port your development server is running.
 You might also want to change "proxy_port" which is the port you use to connect the proxy.
 You can now run SimpleProxy.exe and connect to the port from your testing device via its ip address e.g. 192.168.178.10:9992.

-Known bugs
+Known problems
 ==========

+- If you are unable to connect to the proxy, please check your Windows firewall settings.
-Sometimes the proxy hangs on a request.
+- Sometimes the proxy hangs on a request.
 The solution is to restart the proxy and try again.